251st Cyberspace Engineering Installation Group: History

-To train for its wartime mission, the 251CEIG has been deploying to Exercises since 1976, with its first overseas exercise involvement occurring in 1978.
-Since its first deployment to these Joint Command System (JCS) and overseas exercises, the 251CEIG has deployed personnel and equipment to Korea, the European Theater, the US Southern Command, and to South West Asia.
-During Operation DESERT SHIELD and Operation DESERT STORM, the 251st provided over 1,500 workdays in voluntary direct support, both in the Area of Responsibility (AOR) and in back-fill roles stateside.
+To train for its wartime mission, the group has been deploying to exercises since 1976, with its first overseas exercise involvement occurring in 1978.
+Since its first deployment to these Joint Chiefs of Staff (JCS) and overseas exercises, the 251st has deployed personnel and equipment to Korea, the European Theater, the United States Southern Command, and to Southwest Asia.
+During Operation Desert Shield and Operation Desert Storm, the 251st provided over 1,500 workdays in voluntary direct support, both in the area of responsibility and in back-fill roles stateside.

 Today, the 251st manages all ANG EI AEF and JCS Request for Forces (RFF) taskings, T10 and T32 workload for the ANG EI community.
-Currently, six partial mobilization's are underway moving forces to multiple areas of responsibility.
+Currently, six partial mobilizations are underway moving forces to multiple areas of responsibility.
 Additionally, 100 or so projects are completed yearly at a 65% cost saving over non-organic blue-suit contractors.